Antipurity/webenv/docs/FUTURE.md

 (These are breaking changes.
 After this, there shouldn't be any breaking changes.)

-- To make the training set uniform for all users, and lower the barrier to entry: `RandomWebPage`, using [the Common ](https://index.commoncrawl.org/)[Crawl Index](https://github.com/trivio/common_crawl_index).
-Probably best done as a dataset.
-For usability, only store status-200 URLs (uncompressed for random access), and allow users to choose to randomly drop URLs to get to a certain file size (500GB is a lot for a mere link storage).

 - Batch size > 1:
     - Modify `webenv.io`'s protocol: both send and receive the 4-byte index before each packet.
 The agent's job is then to read all indices (all are ints as small as possible, so the state store can just be a dense tensor), gather & compute & scatter, and write them in the same order that they arrived in; make the Python bridge do all that.
         - In addition, be able to send de-allocation events: 4-byte index, then `0xFFFFFFFF` for the read length, indicating that parameters can be reset.
 (In case memory re-use is undesired.)